shobhikabharti/my_presentations/README.md

 2. Waste Management in Healthcare -> First part of the Data Analytics coursework is to present the basic Analytics overview and second part  coursework is to solve the business challenges faced by the 'Carolina Healthcare System.'

-3. Teradata.pdf -> Introductory Presentation sample on Teradata (Datawarehousing product).
+3. Teradata.pdf -> Introductory presentation sample on Teradata (Datawarehousing product).
 (P.S.
 FOR PREVIEW, IT WOULD TAKE SOME TIME TO LOAD)

-4. Web Application Document -> A sample document of a web application on a Lamp Stack
+4. Web Application Document -> A sample document of a web application developed on a LAMP Stack

-5. Tableau infographic -> Anthony Bourdain Travels.png
+5. Tableau Infographic -> Anthony Bourdain Travels.png